We have provided a list of often-asked FAQs to help guide you through planning your Kingdom Garden Room.

 Design/Style FAQs

-L and U shapes are quite easy to produce, as is a triangle type shape to utilise that otherwise wasted area of garden.
+L and U shapes are quite easy to produce, as is a triangle-type shape to utilise that otherwise wasted area of the garden.

-Our Kingdom Glass uses a UV stablising glass which reduces harmful UV rays by up to 95%.
+Our Kingdom Glass uses UV stabilising glass which reduces harmful UV rays by up to 95%.
 These are the rays that cause fading.

 We build openings to be suitable for blinds and curtains.
 As dust can be more prevalent in gardens, our internal blinds prove very popular.
 Magnetically controlled, these are set between the glass, with no need to clean.
 Internal blinds can be seen at our show site (along with a working set now 25 years old.

-You can but we do advise that a structural support be installed directly over the top of your doors.
-Without it structures such as stud frame building could see the roof sag and cause issues with the opening and closing of doors.
+You can but we do advise that structural support be installed directly over the top of your doors.
+Without it structures such as stud frame buildings could see the roof sag and cause issues with the opening and closing of doors.

 No, not if properly designed.
-Roof lights can be expensive, prone too leaks on low pitched roofs and create a no go ‘Glare Area’ below.
-You can normally avoid this with plenty of good sized windows and doors.
+Roof lights can be expensive, prone to leaks on low-pitched roofs and create a no-go ‘Glare Area’ below.
+You can normally avoid this with plenty of good-sized windows and doors.

 Planning permissions/regulations FAQs